awsdocs/aws-iot-docs/developerguide/dd-detect-ml-getting-started.md

    None\.

-1. After you've created your complete Security Profile, the ML model will begin training\.
+1. After you've created your complete Security Profile, the ML model begins training\.
 The initial ML model training and building takes 14 days to complete\.
 After 14 days, if there's anomalous activity on your device, you can expect to see alarms\.

 ### Monitor your ML model status<a name="monitor-ml-models-cli"></a>

 The following procedure shows you how to monitor your ML models in\-progress training\.
 + Use the `[get\-behavior\-model\-training\-summaries](https://docs.aws.amazon.com/cli/latest/reference/iot/get-behavior-model-training-summaries.html)` command to view your ML model's progress\.
-The following example gets the ML model training progress summary for the *security\-profile\-for\-smart\-lights* Security Profile\. `modelStatus` will show you if a model has completed training or still pending build for a particular behavior\.
+The following example gets the ML model training progress summary for the *security\-profile\-for\-smart\-lights* Security Profile\. `modelStatus` shows you if a model has completed training or is still pending build for a particular behavior\.

   ```
   aws iot get-behavior-model-training-summaries \